RedisLabs/redislabs-docs/content/rc/how-to/creating-aws-user-redis-enterprise-vpc.md

 1. Name it **redislabs-user** and select both **Programmatic access** and **AWS Management Console access**.
     ![select_access_type](/images/rc/select_access_type.png?width=700&height=393)
-1. Set a password or auto-generate one, and click **Next: Permissions**.
+1. Set a password or auto-generate one. **Save this password**.
+You'll need it to configure the Cloud Account within Subscription Manager.
+Click **Next: Permissions**.
 1. Select **Attach existing policies directly** and select **RedislabsIAMUserRestrictedPolicy** from the list.
     ![set_permissions](/images/rc/set_permissions.png?width=700&height=477)
 1. Click **Next: Review**.
 1. Click **Create user**.
-1. Download the user credentials and store them in a secure location.
+1. Download the user credentials (i.e. the json file with the AWS Access Key ID and the AWS Secret Key) and store them in a secure location.
+You'll need these to configure the Cloud Account within Subscription Manager.